Edd-Cole/tech-test-practice/README.md

 ### Task:
 Our task is to create a function that will determine whether a number is a happy prime number or not.
 The function should return true or false.

-Be careful, if you don't hit 1 you might end up in an infinite loop!

-Oh, and the last test might take a while, soo.. just let it sit for a minute!

 ---
 ## 14. Recover the Secret String
 ### Code Wars <a href="https://www.codewars.com/kata/53f40dff5f9d31b813000774/train/javascript">link</a>